dirkjanvw/MoGAAAP/README.md

 ## Configuration
 First, the configuration file `config/config.yaml` must be created.
-Please use the provided `config/example.yaml` as a template and carefully follow the instructions.
+Please use the provided `config/example.yaml` as a template and carefully follow the instructions in the file.

 ## Running the pipeline